Hewins, Kansas

 Hewins is an unincorporated community in Chautauqua County, Kansas, United States.

 History

 Hewins was named after Edwin M. Hewins, a rancher and member of the Kansas Legislature.

 The post office was established April 4, 1906, and closed April 8, 1966.

+A route through Hewins serves as an access point for nearby Osro Falls, an old covered wagon crossing point on the Caney River.
+The waterfall only measures about 3 feet in height, but extends nearly 200 feet across the river.